Rzeszów–Jasionka Airport: Facilities

-Rzeszów–Jasionka Airport, situated 7.8 km north of Rzeszów, features the third-longest runway in Poland: 3200 × 45 m.
+Rzeszów–Jasionka Airport features the third-longest runway in Poland, measuring 3200 × 45 m.
 The airport is therefore capable of handling some of the world's largest aircraft, such as the Antonov An-124 and An-225, Boeing C-17 Globemaster III, Lockheed C-130 Hercules and the Boeing 747.

 Airlines and destinations

 The following airlines operate regular scheduled flights to and from Rzeszów: